enissinanreyhan-arch/Hiring-Dataset/README.md

 The same model (Random Forest) is used, as the black-box algorithm.
 Sklearn library is used as to be compatible with Dice, which is used as xAI external library.

 The model is trained as to constitute a base for counterfactual examples, basic data preprocessing and fine tuning (threshold/metrics check) steps have been followed up.
 The model has been trained on train data, upon splitting data into test and train sets.
-The test accuracy is acceptable, however, metrics show that the model does have many false negatives:
+The test accuracy is acceptable, however, metrics show that the model does have many false negatives.

-Figure 4: Metrics with the application of 0.50 threshold.

 Accordingly, threshold has been revised to 0.25, as to have a better recall, and false negative ratio.

-Figure 5: Metrics with the application of 0.25 threshold.

 Our focus is not model accuracy, thus, counterfactual examples are generated with the original probability threshold (0.5).